sbissantz/mlmisc/reference.md

     I.e.: when we predict the probability of a class

+* What is the 0/1 assignment rule in classification problems?

+    The class with the highest predicted probability becomes the predicted class.

+    E.g.: e.g.: yes: 0.55, no: 0.45 $\rightarrow$ yes: 1, no: 0

 * What is unsupervised learning?

     $T$: $L$ should use $\mathcal{D}$ to learn $f\_{\Theta}$ so that it can accurately identify groups in $\mathcal{D}$